Parler is offline, but violent posts scraped by hackers will haunt users

 Parler reached the top spot for downloads on the Apple App Store in the United States on Nov.
 8, five days after the election.
 It reached it again Jan.
 9, the day after Twitter banned Trump.
 It was downloaded 296,000 times in the country that day, according to data from Sensor Tower.

 Matze has said the app welcomes all voices from across the political spectrum.
-But the company has attracted a right-wing base fed up with what they view as censorship on traditional social media sites.
+But the company has attracted a right-wing base fed up with what they consider censorship on traditional social media sites.

 “We initially attracted conservative users because they felt disenfranchised by other social media platforms,” Matze said in an email sent through a spokesperson in July.